kubedb/docs/docs/guides/mongodb/concepts/mongodbdatabase.md

 ### spec.deletionPolicy

-`spec.deletionPolicy` is a optional field that gives flexibility whether to `nullify` (reject) the delete operation.
+`spec.deletionPolicy` is an optional field that gives flexibility whether to `nullify` (reject) the delete operation.

 ## Next Steps